 They say that love makes people do crazy things.
 For some, specifically a 10-year-old Belgian Warmblood mare by the name of Cerise (Cicero Z Van Paemel—Relfe II Des Brumes, Non Stop), food is an even greater trigger.

 Competed by Belgium’s Catherine van Roosbroeck until August 2016, Cerise was purchased by Sagamore Farms that winter.
-She competed in the amateur-owner jumpers and small grand prix classes with Debbie Dolan-Sweeney until McLain Ward took on the ride this winter.
+She did the amateur-owner jumpers and small grand prix classes with Debbie Dolan-Sweeney until McLain Ward took on the ride this winter.

 This February, she competed with Ward at the CP Palm Beach Masters in Wellington, Florida, where they won the $25,000 Upperville Colt & Horse Show 1.40-meter class.
 Later that month they finished third in the $35,000 Douglas Elliman 1.45-meter Classic CSI***** only a couple blocks away at the Winter Equestrian Festival.
-Since January, the pair have continued to pick up top-ten placings as they get to know each other.
+The pair has continued to pick up top-10 placings as they get to know each other.

 Get to know Cerise behind the stall door!
 She requests that you bring treats, as long as they’re not bananas.